Hoo-Knows/HollowKnight.ChallengeMode/README.md

 ```
 ChallengeMode.ChallengeMode.AddModifierU<YourModifierHere>("Name of the scene you want this modifier to appear in");
 ```
 Finally, build the project and launch Hollow Knight.
-The custom modifier should now be able to appear in game and be selectable in the mod menu under the "Guarantee modifier" option.
+The custom modifier should now be able to appear in game and also be selectable in the mod menu under the "Guarantee modifier" option.

+## Credits/Thanks
+- Chrome and Near-ring for modifier ideas
+- All playtesters
+- HK Modding Discord